-PERMIT NO.: NYDGP - 15

-APR 2 1 2009

-owner in the space provided and forward a copy of the permit to this office to validate the transfer of this authorization.

-5. If a conditioned water quality certification has been issued for your project, you must comply with the conditions specified in the certification as special conditions to this permit.
-For your convenience, a copy of the certification is attached if it contains such conditions.

-6. You must allow representatives from this office to inspect the authorized activity at any time deemed necessary to ensure that it is being or has been accomplished in accordance with the terms and conditions of your permit.

-Special Conditions:

-SEE ATTACHED SHEETS FOR SPECIAL CONDITIONS "1" THROUGH "41".

-Further Information:

-1. Congressional Authorities: You have been authorized to undertake the activity described above pursuant to:

-(X) Section 10 of the Rivers and Harbors Act of 1899 (33 U.S. Code 403).

-(X) Section 404 of the Clean Water Act (33 U.S. Code 1344).

-() Section 103 of the Marine Protection, Research and Sanctuaries Act of 1972 (33 U.S.C.
-1413).

-2. Limits of this authorization:

-a.
-This permit does not obviate the need to obtain other Federal, state, or local authorizations required by law.

-b.
-This permit does not grant any property rights or exclusive privileges.

-c.
-This permit does not authorize any injury to the property or rights of others.

-d.
-This permit does not authorize interference with any existing or proposed Federal project.

-3. Limits of Federal Liability: In issuing this permit, the Federal Government does not assume any liability for the following:

-a.
-Damages to the permitted project or uses thereof as a result of other permitted or unpermitted activities or from natural causes.

-b.
-Damages to the permitted project or uses thereof as a result of current or future activities undertaken by or on behalf of the United States in the public interest.

-c.
-Damages to persons, property, or to other permitted or unpermitted activities or structures caused by the activity authorized by this permit.

-d.
-Design or construction deficiencies associated with the permitted work.

-ENG FORM 1721, Nov 86

-EDITION OF SEP 82 IS OBSOLETE.

-(33 CFR 325 (Appendix A))

-e.
-Damage claims associated with any future modification, suspension, or revocation of this permit.

-4. Reliance on Applicant's Data: The determination of this office that issuance of this permit is not contrary to the public interest was made in reliance on the information you provided.

-5. Reevaluation of Permit Decision: This office may reevaluate its decision on this permit at any time the circumstances warrant.
-Circumstances that could require a reevaluation include, but are not limited to, the following:

-a.
-You fail to comply with the terms and conditions of this permit.

-b.
-The information provided by you in support of your permit application proves to have been false, incomplete, or inaccurate (See 4 above).

-c.
+PERMIT NUMBER: NYDGP-15

+- d.
+This permit does not authorize interference with any existing or proposed Federal project. - 3.
+Limits of Federal Liability: In issuing this permit, the Federal Government does not assume any liability for the following: - a.
+Damages to the permitted project or uses thereof as a result of other permitted or unpermitted activities or from natural causes. - b.
+Damages to the permitted project or uses thereof as a result of current or future activities undertaken by or on behalf of the United States in the public interest. - c.
+Damages to persons, property, or to other permitted or unpermitted activities or structures caused by the activity authorized by this permit. - d.
+Design or construction deficiencies associated with the permitted work. - e.
+Damage claims associated with any future modification, suspension, or revocation of this permit. - 4.
+Reliance on Applicant's Data: The determination of this office that issuance of this permit is not contrary to the public interest was made in reliance on the information you provided. - 5.
+Reevaluation of Permit Decision: This office may reevaluate its decision on this permit at any time the circumstances warrant.
+Circumstances that could require a reevaluation include, but are not limited to, the following: - a.
+You fail to comply with the terms and conditions of this permit. - b.
+The information provided by you in support of your permit application proves to have been false, incomplete, or inaccurate (See 4 above). - c.
 Significant new information surfaces which this office did not consider in reaching the original public interest decision.